 - Rexford Industrial uses green leasing to sharpen its focus on sustainability as a business model for its company while increasing the value of properties and bringing environmental and social benefits to its tenants.
-Its standard lease and code of conduct help ensure sustainable energy management, including; prohibiting the use of space heaters, using programmable thermostats and lighting controls, diligently maintaining HVAC systems, restricting janitorial work to tenants’ regular business hours, and submetering units at multi-tenant properties.
+Its standard lease and code of conduct help ensure sustainable energy management, including requirements to use programmable thermostats and lighting controls, diligently maintain HVAC systems, restrict janitorial work to tenants’ regular business hours, and submeter units at multi-tenant properties.
 “Rexford is committed to finding ways to increase our commitment to sustainability in all aspects of our business, and green leasing immediately made sense to us,” said Laura Mask, Vice President and Assistant General Counsel for Rexford Industrial.

 - Sabey Data Centers (SDC) ensures its multi-tenant customers, no matter their requirements, can save energy while continuously powering servers and cooling airflow for the optimal performance of complex systems and technologies.
 “Data centers are infrastructure-intensive and require an immense amount of energy.
 This means that the great majority of our sustainability programs are focused on how best to use energy more efficiently,” said John Sasser, Sr. Vice President Data Center Operations at SDC.
 “If we can use a green lease to help us collaborate with our tenants to make strides on efficiency, then we’re all working together to play our part in bettering the environment.”